ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-12-17-zoom-in-zoom-out.md

 ##The close up.

 How do I feel in this moment?
 Interacting with this person?
 Eating this food?
-How do I feel today?

 Some of us are continually swept away in the moment.
 Bliss, sorrow, hunger, love.